 East Coast Games Conference is not PAX East or E3 or GDC.
-You are not going to see large displays of games.
+You are not going to see large displays of games or cheap gaming chairs with outstanding performance to try.
 The intent here is not to sell games, but to teach people about the industry.
 It is also very similar to a job fair specifically geared towards the gaming companies in Raleigh.
 Epic Games, Insomiac Games, and Imangi Studios were some of the companies that hosted panels and tables at the event.
 Child’s Play was there as well as some indie game developers.
 Playthrough, a gaming convention in Raliegh, hosted a free play game room.

 The best part about the conference was the panels.
 They were incredibly informative.
 If you want a job in games, this was event to learn all about it.
 I attended several of the game writing panels only to learn that was probably not the career path for me.
 Warren Spector of Epic Mickey fame gave a keynote that was much more of an informative lecture and not just a speech.

 Epic Games had their Unreal Theater which provided content from their employees about the different aspects of working at Epic Games.
 I managed to attend my most anticipated panel of the weekend by Human Resources representative Emily.
 The panel was titled “This Will Be Epic!” which was clever.